kousik0718/Calculator-Project-for-Micro-IT/README.md

-1) calc is task of calculator(seperate html,css,js )
+1) calc is task of calculator

-2) K-Kart is task of E-comm Website(combined html,css,js into one code)
+2) K-Kart is task of E-comm Website

-3) passgen  is task of password generator(seperate html,css,js)
+3) passgen  is task of password generator